papertrail/remote_syslog2/README.md

           --hostname="": Local hostname to send from
           --log="<root>=INFO": set loggo config, like: --log="<root>=DEBUG"
-          --new-file-check-interval={0}: How often to check for new files -D, --no-detach=false: Don't daemonize and detach from the terminal --no-eventmachine-tail=false: No action, provided for backwards compatibility --pid-file="": Location of the PID file
+          --new-file-check-interval={0}: How often to check for new files -D, --no-detach=false: Don't daemonize and detach from the terminal; overrides --debug-log-cfg --no-eventmachine-tail=false: No action, provided for backwards compatibility --pid-file="": Location of the PID file
           --poll=false: Detect changes by polling instead of inotify